strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ## Transfer data using the CLI tool

 The `strapi transfer` command allows you to transfer data from your local instance to your remote instance.

+### Specify the local and remote instances

 #### Example: transfer data from a local Strapi instance to a Strapi Cloud instance.